VentralDigital/InterProfileSharing/README.md

 If you haven't, allow *multiple users* on your device by going into *Settings &raquo; System &raquo; Users*.
 You could create separate profiles for various types of Apps: Social Media, Encrypted Messengers, Banking, and maybe one for the bullshit App your gym forces you to have.
 Note though that switching between profiles can take several seconds.
 It's more convenient to have a profile containing all the Apps you often use during the day, and separate the others into different profiles.

 Install this App within each profile that you want to share data with (no way around this, sorry).
 If you begin by installing this App within the Owner profile, you can easily install it into other profiles via *Install available apps* when editing a User.

+* Works right out of the box without any setup
+* Also works with Private Spaces and Work Profiles
+* Completely local, also works in Airplaine mode
+* Tapping "Stop Sharing" on the notification completely shuts sharing down

 ## Security